felipengeletrica/ServerSocketMultiClienAndInstance/README.md

- This program implements a socket server of multiple clients and multiple instances.Allows multiple simultaneous connections (thread socket) configured to start one instances.
+ This program implements a socket server of multiple clients and multiple instances.Allows multiple simultaneous connections (thread socket) configured to start one instances.<br/>
-    In this example you are configured to listen on ports 3000, 3001, 3002, 3003, and 3004 allowing for 1000 concurrent connections per instance.
+    <t/>In this example you are configured to listen on ports 3000, 3001, 3002, 3003,
+and 3004 allowing for 1000 concurrent connections per instance.